BookStackApp/BookStack/dev/docs/logical-theme-system.md

 This will then show up on the default home grid view, in the right column.
-The exact position within that location may change depending on user preferences, but the block will be limited to the location provided during registration unless it has also been registered for other locations.
+The exact position within that location may change depending on user preferences, but the block will be limited to the layout location provided during registration unless it has also been registered for other locations.